leocavalcante/observable_state/README.md

 Check out the [example directory](example) for a complete example with Asyncs, Services and Dependency Injection.

-⚠️ For now, use with caution, API may change.

----
-&copy; 2019
+*****

+Feel free to, and I'd be glad if you, try it and leave some feedback.
+Just be aware that while on early stages, API may change.